jonchaney/jQueryLite/readme.md

-This project implements jQuery from scratch
+This project implements jQuery from scratch.